 - 2 cloves garlic, minced

-- 1 tablespoon fresh dill leaves, or 1/2 teaspoon dried
+- 1 tbsp fresh dill leaves, or ½ tsp dried

-Season to taste with salt and pepper.
-Pat into an shallow crock to serve.
-Place in the center of a platter surrounded by crackers and veggies for dipping, or slices of fresh baguette for spreading.
+- Season to taste with salt and pepper.
+Pat into a shallow crock to serve.
+Place crock in the center of a platter surrounded by crackers and veggies for dipping, or slices of fresh baguette for spreading.